Hans von Marées: Life

 Marées was born into a banking family at Elberfeld, part of Wuppertal since 1829, in the Kingdom of Prussia.
 In 1847 his family moved to Koblenz, where he was educated at the Gymnasium (grammar school).
 From 1853 to 1855 he studied at the Berlin Academy, and in 1854 he entered the studio of the painter and printmaker Carl Steffeck.
 He served in the military ifrom 1855 to 1857, after which he moved to Munich where he met Franz von Lenbach.

 During his time in Munich he concentrated mainly on portraiture.
 In 1864 Count Adolf von Schack sent Marées and Lenbach to Italy to copy old masters.
 In Italy he became friendly with the art theorist Konrad Fiedler, who later became his patron, and the sculptor Adolf von Hildebrand.

 In 1869, he visited France, the Netherlands and Spain with Fiedler.
 He served in military in the Franco-Prussian War (1870–71) and then lived in Berlin and Dresden for a while.
 In 1873, he decorated the library walls of the newly built German Marine Zoological Institute in Naples, Italy The murals consist of five scenes depicting figures in landscapes, set into a framework of friezes and pilasters designed by Hildebrand.
 They have no specific symbolic or mythological scheme, being intended simply to express, in Marées' own words, "the joys of sea and beach life".
-The next year, he moved to Florence, where he became acquainted with Anselm Feuerbach and Arnold Böcklin, two leading members of the group of idealist, intellectual artists known as the "German Romans".
+The next year, he moved to Florence, where he became acquainted with Adolf von Hildebrand, Anselm Feuerbach and Arnold Böcklin, leading members of the group of idealist, intellectual artists known as the "German Romans".